 If you’re a fan of bloody marys, you’ll definitely want to stop by this Austin gem.
 Located on historic East Sixth Street downtown, Casino El Camino offers a tomatoey beverage that is nothing short of a masterpiece.
 Ingredients vary, depending on the cook’s mood and supplies that day.
 The end result is a snackable concoction that may include a slider, bacon or even a corn dog.

-The city boasts several eateries on wheels, some of which serve the best BBQ in Austin.
-Visiting them is one of the most fun things to do in Austin if you love exploring local eats.
-The Thicket Food Park, Arbor Food Park and Saint Elmo Food Truck Park are a few destinations to check out, and they each boast unique flavors from exclusive restaurants you can only find in Texas’ capital city.
+The city boasts critically-acclaimed restaurants on every corner, some of which serve the best BBQ in Austin.
+Visiting them is one of the most fun things to do in Austin if you love exploring local eats, and what better way than on a food tour in Austin?
+There are also a great number of food truck parks to check out.
+The Thicket Food Park, Arbor Food Park and Saint Elmo Food Truck Park are a few destinations to add to your lost, and they each boast unique flavors from exclusive restaurants you can only find in Texas’ capital city.

 6. Eat Brunch at the Park

 The Park is an Austin restaurant well-known for its Sunday brunch experience.
 Enjoy a live DJ on the patio as you indulge in $2 mimosas, with several flavors to choose from.
 The Park’s elaborate $5 bloody mary bar is an impressive sight to see — with a variety of mixes, garlic-stuffed olives, pickled asparagus and dozens of other fixings.

 7. Visit a Brewery

 Austin is home to many beer-lovers who have opened their own breweries.
 Supporting these businesses is time well spent and among the cool things to do in Austin.
 Stop by St. Elmos, Thirsty Planet or Zilker brewing companies (just to name a few).